-A few years ago, I was asked to make a presentation about equalizing line arrays at an Electro-Voice concert sound seminar.
+A few years ago, I was asked to make a presentation about equalizing line arrays at a concert sound seminar.

 My specific assignment: discuss the equalization of line arrays in concert settings, in combination with Robert Scovill detailing his approach towards the same.
 Since we’d never formally met, and Robert’s background is from an “in the trenches” viewpoint while mine is largely from the “ivory tower” of a “factory marketing geek,”

 I was a little apprehensive that we might have clashing techniques.
 This proved to be anything but the case.